 - Badass Boast:

-- Kate throws down a Mondasian Cyberman's head in front of the newly arrived ones from "the last time they tried".
+- Kate throws down an old Cyberman's head in front of the newly arrived ones from a previous attempt.

 - Missy calling herself the "Queen of Evil".